C2SM/c2sm.github.io/index.md

 **Welcome to the C2SM User Landing Page!**

-Here we collect helpful information for scientists and partners about our C2SM core team, tasks, support, models, tools, datasets and much more.
+Here we collect helpful information for scientists and partners about the C2SM core team, tasks, support, models, tools, datasets and much more.

 Whether you're seeking a quick overview or in-depth details on a specific topic,